wolfeidau/wolfeidau_site/content/post/2018-12-22-using-aws-deepracer-ros-development.md

 ```
 rostopic pub -1 /manual_drive ctrl_pkg/ServoCtrlMsg -- 0 0
 ```

+I am really impressed with the DeepRacer so far, it is a great platform to start working with ROS at a great price, hopefully it spurs a whole raft of great robotics projects in the future.
+I would also love to see more detail, and hopefully source code for the services in this product as they seem to be really well thought out and could most certainly provide a spring board for future innovation.

 In my next post we will write a ROS node which will use these services to drive the DeepRacer.